bitrockteam/bitrock-website/src/blog/bitrock-rooms-a-ux-ui-project-to-face-covid-19-challenges.md

 Our philosophy was to have **the right balance between best practices and productivity, while respecting the limited available time**.

-The first point to tackle was the data schema to represent the booking of the desks:

-we thus created a flat structure, where the main keys were :
+The first point to tackle was the data schema to represent the booking of the desks.
+We thus created a flat structure, where the main keys were :

 * date
 * room